coreAux/documentation/docs/developer-docs/latest/guides/slug.md

 Then you will be able to fetch your **Articles** by this slug.

 You will be able to find your articles by slug with this request `GET /articles?slug=my-article-slug`

+## Create a `slug` endpoint

+Blogs and similar content system often relies on URL:s for each entry to be that of a slug.
+A regular design pattern is to rely on that slug, i.e. the parameters in the URL, to fetch the corresponding data.
+Creating an endpoint found at `articles/my-article-slug` you need to modify the route as well as the controller.